ringcentral/rc-unified-crm-extension/docs/users/settings.md

 *Please note that currently all options are user-specific.
 Account-wide configuration options are not supported.*

-Below you will find information on the various ways in which the CRM extension can be configured and customized.
+Below you will find information on the various ways in which App Connect can be configured and customized.
 You can access all of these options from the Settings page accessed from the More menu.

 ## Setting your preferred phone device